jakobyoung1/RADexplorer/README.md

-# RADexplorer
+# RADexplorer (RADx)

 An interactive Shiny app for exploring 16S rRNA gene copy variation across microbial taxa, helping researchers choose the right variable regions for their amplicon sequencing experiments.

 ---

-## What is RADexplorer?
+## What is RADx?

 Bacterial species carry multiple copies of the 16S rRNA gene (~5 on average, up to 15+), and those copies are often not identical.
 When planning an amplicon sequencing experiment, the variable region (v-region) you choose to sequence determines whether you can actually distinguish the species you care about from closely related taxa.

-RADexplorer lets you select any set of species and immediately visualize how their 16S rRNA gene copies differ across all nine variable regions.
+RADx (**R**egional **A**lignment **D**atabase explorer) lets you select any set of species and immediately visualize how their 16S rRNA gene copies differ across all nine variable regions.
 You can easily see which v-regions (V1-V9) produce unique sequences for your target taxa, which ones leave species indistinguishable from one another, and whether a single region is enough for your experimental needs.

 This matters more than most researchers expect.
 The most commonly used v-regions in amplicon sequencing, V3 and V4, are frequently insufficient to differentiate between closely related organisms within the same genus or species group.

 ### How it works

-RADexplorer is built on two reference libraries:
+RADx is built on two reference libraries:

 - **RADlib** — a library of all 16S rRNA gene copies associated with each microbial taxon, sourced from NCBI
 - **RADlibv** — RADlib cut into the nine standard variable regions

-When you select species in RADexplorer, **RADalign** runs multiple sequence alignment and grouping analyses on those sequences across whichever variable regions you choose.
+When you select species in RADx, **RADalign** runs multiple sequence alignment and grouping analyses on those sequences across whichever variable regions you choose.
-RADexplorer then visualizes the results so you can interpret them interactively.
+RADx then visualizes the results so you can interpret them interactively.

 ---

 ## Installation

-RADexplorer is installed directly from GitHub.
+RADx is installed directly from GitHub.
 All dependencies are handled automatically.

 **Step 1: Install pak** (if not already installed)
 ```r